Flow is a container for tasks and their orchestration logic.

 Inputs of type FILE

-will be uploaded to Kestra's internal storage and made available for all tasks.
+are uploaded to Kestra's internal storage and made available for all tasks.

 Flow inputs can be seen in the Overview tab of the Execution page.